GaspardCulis/minescrap/README.md

 #### Base url :
 `http://localhost:6969`

-All of the API routes are given in the base URL page.### Web interface
+All of the API routes are given in the base URL page.

 ### Web interface